pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

     kubectl logs ${controller-pod-name} -n `${tidb-operator-namespace}` | grep "Finished syncing TidbCluster"
     ```

-    We can see that the timestamp of finishd syncing is later than tiemstamp of pasuing, it indicates that sync of TiDB cluster has been resumed.
+    The expected output is as follows.
+The `finished syncing` timestamp is later than the `pausing` timestamp, which indicates that sync of the TiDB cluster has been resumed.

     ```
     I1207 11:14:59.361353       1 tidb_cluster_controller.go:136] Finished syncing TidbCluster     "default/basic" (368.816685ms)